dataronio/CarND-Advanced_Lane_Lines-P4/writeup_report.md

 From analyzing the output of the challenge videos, I have identified a number of weaknesses with this approach to lane finding.
 It is not clear that there would be an easy way to hand-craft thresholding filters that would work perfectly in all conditions.
 Clearly, the results of the harder challenge video exposes the weakness in the approach from dramatic shifts in lighting and sharp curves.

-A bigger issue in general is that in many situations there simply do not exist lines on the road.
+A bigger issue is that in many situations there simply do not exist actual lines on the road.
 Autonomous vehicles will have to navigate ambiguous areas that humans can with experience muddle through.
-Human can naturally act in an appropriate manner in such difficult situations.
-Possibly a better idea instead of lane finding is an integrated approach to scene understanding and semantic segmentation of the overall road surface.
+Humans can naturally act in an appropriate manner in such difficult situations.
+Possibly a better idea, instead of lane finding, is an integrated approach to scene understanding and semantic segmentation of the overall road surface.
 Deep learning would clearly be the only usable technology for this approach.

 A deep learning driving system would have to learn to react to other cars on the road.
 Simply knowing where a well marked lane is not sufficient for safe driving.
 Creating a system such as this would take an enormous amount of manpower and effort to cover all of the gray area and corner cases that experienced human drivers can handle with ease.